What's your secret sauce?

-The MOMS Partnership™ began with the belief that a gender-transformative approach would be necessary to address women's mental health and economic mobility.
-This was based on many stressors and specific traumas that mothers described that were unique to being a woman, parenting, and working or looking for work.
-Additionally, demographics of the initial target population for MOMS were such that the majority of the population of low-income women with children was single, female-headed households.
+The MOMS Partnership™ began with the belief that we could better address women's mental health and economic mobility by focusing squarely on women’s needs as we pursue a broader vision of gender equity.
+This belief was based on many stressors and specific traumas that mothers described that were unique to being a woman, parenting, and working or looking for work.
 The MOMS Partnership™ has partnered closely with organizations that served fathers and often referred male partners of women served by the MOMS Partnership™ to community partners, highlighting again the benefit of a community collaborative approach!

 Does a woman need to have a clinical diagnosis of depression or of an anxiety disorder in order to be eligible for a program?